As part of an SCA Corps Program, you’ll work together with a team of other young people to accomplish targeted conservation goals.

-Whether you are working in the backcountry or in the local community, SCA Corps Programs give you the opportunity to join up with other young people who share your passion for the outdoors, and gain connections with agency partners in the field.
+Whether you work in the backcountry or in the local community, SCA Corps Programs give you the opportunity to join up with other young people who share your passion for the outdoors, and build connections with agency partners in the field.
 Corps positions range from 3 to 12 months, and are open to high school graduates ages 18 and up.

 Maintaining trails in the Adirondack Mountains of New York.

 Native plant work, fuels reduction, restoration, and general resource management in Alaska.

 Engaging youth and military veterans in hands-on service to Maryland’s vast network of public lands.

 Constructing trails and engaging students with the outdoors.